stacksimplify/aws-eks-kubernetes-masterclass/09-EKS-Workloads-on-Fargate/09-02-Fargate-Profiles-Advanced-YAML/README.md

 fargateProfiles:
   - name: fp-app2
     selectors:
-      # All workloads in the "fp-app2" Kubernetes namespace will be
+      # All workloads in the "ns-app2" Kubernetes namespace will be
       # scheduled onto Fargate:
       - namespace: ns-app2
   - name: fp-ums
     selectors:
-      # All workloads in the "fp-ums" Kubernetes namespace matching the following
+      # All workloads in the "ns-ums" Kubernetes namespace matching the following
       # label selectors will be scheduled onto Fargate:
       - namespace: ns-ums
         labels:
           runon: fargate

 ```

 ## Step-03: Create Fargate Profiles using YAML files